-71 CCBC ALJ Ruling Opening Comments September 21, 2018 at 10.
+&lt;sup>68 Frontier ALJ Ruling Opening Comments September 21, 2018 at 6.

-administrative expenses in CASF Programs just as they do in programs funded by California's universal service fund programs.72 Cal Advocates asserts that administrative expenses are operating expenses and should not be eligible for CASF funding.
-Currently, the CASF program only funds capital expenses of a proposed project and does not fund operating expenses.73
+expenses and recommends defining "administrative expenses" as "indirect overhead costs attributable to a project, per generally accepted accounting principles (GAAP), and the direct cost of complying with CPUC administrative and regulatory requirements related to the grant itself."
+Conifer agrees that the Commission should limit the reimbursements of service providers' claimed administrative expenses in CASF Programs just as they do in programs funded by California's universal service fund programs.
+Cal Advocates asserts that administrative expenses are operating expenses and should not be eligible for CASF funding.
+Currently, the CASF program only funds capital expenses of a proposed project and does not fund operating expenses.